icmx/just-monorepo/HOWTO.md

 ##  Integrating Client Dependencies (Webpack and Others)

-For client sub-packages (like `@just-monorepo/client`) there should be some client bundling infrastructure, Webpack bundling for instance.
+For client sub-packages (like `@just-monorepo/client`) there should be some client bundling infrastructure, like Webpack bundling for instance.

 Client dependencies (Webpack and plugins) are ponentially may be utilized by multiple sub-packages so install them in root package.
-They are all goes as development dependencies since Webpack packages are need only while developing:
+They are all goes as development dependencies:

 ```sh
 npm install --save-dev clean-webpack-plugin copy-webpack-plugin css-loader file-loader html-webpack-plugin mini-css-extract-plugin postcss-csso postcss-import postcss-loader ts-loader webpack webpack-cli webpack-dev-server webpack-merge
 ```

-Next, setup watch and build scripts in `package.json` of `@just-monorepo/client`:
+Next, setup watch and build scripts in [`package.json`](packages/client/package.json) of `@just-monorepo/client`:

 ```diff
 @@ -13,7 +13,8 @@